 N.J.S.A.
 17:9-41 et. seq. establishes the requirements for the security of deposits of governmental units.
 The statute requires that no governmental unit shall deposit public funds in a public depository unless such funds are secured in accordance with the Act.
 Public depositories include Savings and Loan institutions, banks (both state and national banks) and savings banks the deposits of which are federally insured.
 All public depositories must pledge collateral, having a market value of at least equal to five percent of the average daily balance of collected public funds, to secure the deposits of Governmental Units.
-If a public depository fails, the collateral it has pledged, plus the collateral of all other public depositories, is available to pay the full amount of their deposits to the Governmental Units.
+If a public depositories, is available to pay the full amount of their deposits to the Governmental Units.